ganesh2925/AI-Trip-Planner/README.md

 # React + Vite

-` a minimal setup to get` [React working in Vite with HMR and some ESLint rules].
+` a minimal setup to get` [React working in Vite with HMR and some ESLint rules](https://github.com/ganesh2925).

 `Currently`, two official plugins are available: